 Maybe what this world needs is less fantasy football and more men who trade pocketknives with little boys.
 Men who take time to get down on a little boy’s level and discuss important things like whittling sticks and how to make a truck run.

 We need men of all sorts, but one thing we need is strong men of character and humility who love the Lord with all their hearts.
-Let’s take time for the little men.
+Let’s take time to raise men not boys.